Wikipedia and the COVID-19 pandemic: Wikidata

 Wikidata, a knowledge database and sibling project of Wikipedia, has been used for COVID-19 research and databasing.
 BridgeDb, a project that connects bioinformatic identifiers, is creating COVID-19 gene and protein mapping databases from information supplied by Wikidata as part of a collaboration with Wikidata's WikiProject COVID-19.
 Peer-review journal Semantic Web wrote about using Wikidata as a semantic resource for COVID-19, writing, "The rich knowledge graph created for COVID-19 in Wikidata can be visualized, explored, and analyzed for purposes like decision support as well as educational and scholarly research."
 WikiProject India set up a task force on Wikidata and created a central database depicting the national and state-level trajectories of the spread.

 Wikimedia Foundation

 The Wikimedia Foundation, the nonprofit organization that supports Wikimedia movement projects, including Wikipedia, had employees work remotely during lockdowns.
 The foundation published multiple free resources for at-home learning to assist with school closures.
-The foundation's then-executive director, Katherine Maher, has encouraged editors and readers to work together to improve Wikipedia's coverage of COVID-19.
+The foundation's then-executive director, Katherine Maher, encouraged editors and readers to work together to improve Wikipedia's coverage of COVID-19.